Recombinant human FGF-1 protein

 Bioactivity

-FGF-1 activity is determined using the FGF-1-responsive firefly luciferase reporter assay.
-HEK293T cells are treated in triplicate with a serial dilution of FGF-1 for 3 hours.
-Firefly luciferase activity is measured and normalised to the control Renilla luciferase activity.
+FGF-1 activity was determined using the FGF-1-responsive firefly luciferase reporter assay.
+HEK293T cells were treated in triplicate with a serial dilution of FGF-1 for 3 hours.
+Firefly luciferase activity was measured and normalised to the control Renilla luciferase activity.
 EC50 = 0.81 ng/ml (51 pM).
 Data from Qk071 lot #204543.

 Purity